recursivenomad/ki-lime-pi-to-go/README.md

   - Hand-solderable test points (ie. USB signals) in footprints with underside castellations
   - Optional pin labels as an add-on footprint
   - Optional keepout zone for 2.4 GHz RF on shared footprints
+  - Ability to add individual schematic symbols for sockets, and a virtual Pico for the BOM and rendering
 - **Diverse 3D models** for surface-mount, through-hole, and socketed forms of the Pico, Pico H, Pico W, and Pico WH using photorealistic materials
-- Majority adherence to the [KiCad Library Conventions](https://klc.kicad.org/) version 3.0.34
+- Majority adherence to the [KiCad Library Conventions][URL-KLC] version 3.0.41

-&nbsp;

 ***How do I use this library?***
 ================================

 - Ensure you are running KiCad 7.0 or later
-- Download the most recent [release](https://gitlab.com/recursivenomad/ki-lime-pi-pico/-/releases/) of the library
-- Unzip the file contents
 - If not already created, create a new KiCad project
 - Move the root library directory `RaspberryPi_Pico/` to a folder anywhere within your KiCad project
   > *If using the library globally, move `RaspberryPi_Pico/` to a globally accessible location*